nickc1/skccm/README.md

 ![coupled logistic](figures/coupled_logistic.png "coupled logistic")

 Next, we need to embed the time series.
-First the mutual information must be calculated in order to establish an appropriate lag.
+The mutual information must be calculated in order to establish an appropriate lag.

 ```python
 em_x1 = ccm.embed(x1)